vikas-jagga/spring-boot-mongo/README.md

 Spring Boot MongoDb CURD operations

-Project uses MongoDB running on default port "27017" Database name "User" with 2 collections "User" and "db_sequence".
+Project uses MongoDB running on default port "27017" having Database name "User" with 2 collections "User" and "db_sequence".
 You can edit database name and port in application.properties file in "src\main\resources"

 1. Download the project